-Lost-Pet Reunions: A dog is lost, then found, in less than 10 minutes
+Lost-Pet Reunions: A dog is lost, then found

 We at Petfinder are big believers in microchipping — and a recent study of pets in shelters shows that microchipped dogs are twice as likely (and cats are twenty times more likely) to be returned home than those without chips.